AvikaTheSurfingSlug/AvikaTheSurfingSlug/README.md

 - 👋 Hi, I’m @AvikaTheSurfingSlug
-- 👀 I’m interested in javascript
+- 👀 I’m interested in javascript and python
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning python

 <!---
 AvikaTheSurfingSlug/AvikaTheSurfingSlug is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.